Denis535/CleanGameExample/CleanGameExample/Assets/Readme.md

 # Overview
-This is example of a project (shooter) with advanced (professional) architecture (inspired by Clean Architecture, Domain Driven Design and Uber Ribs).
+This is example of a shooter game project with advanced (professional) architecture (inspired by Clean Architecture, Domain Driven Design and Uber Ribs).

 # Reference
 The project consists of several modules (each module consists of sources and assets):